 If you’re thinking about refinancing your community college student loans, there are a few questions you should ask yourself first:

 - Why are you refinancing?

 - What rate can I get?

-The first question about why you are refinancing is very important – your goals will help you to choose the lender that is the best fit for your needs.
-Ask yourself whether you’re looking to get a better interest rate or if you simply want to consolidate multiple loans into a single payment.
-Another reason you might be refinancing is to switch to a company with better support options or you might be looking to get a new loan so you can remove a cosigner from your account.
+The first question about why you are refinancing is very important – your goals will help you choose the lender that best fits your needs.
+Ask yourself whether you’re looking to get a better interest rate or if you want to consolidate multiple loans into a single payment.
+Another reason you might be refinancing is to switch to a company with better support options or you might be looking to get a new loan to remove a cosigner from your account.

-After you’ve determined your reasons for refinancing, you should think about your options and consider the repercussions of each choice.
-Refinancing or consolidating federal loans into a private loan could get you a better interest rate, but it might also mean giving up certain privileges such as deferment or federal loan forgiveness.
+After determining your reasons for refinancing, you should consider your options and consider the repercussions of each choice.
+Refinancing or consolidating federal loans into a private loan could get you a better interest rate.
+Still, it might also mean giving up certain privileges, such as deferment or federal loan forgiveness.
 Take your time to research your options and consider the pros and cons of each one before you make your choice.
 You should also take a close look at the interest rates you might be able to get.
-Keep in mind that some refinancing options might offer a low upfront rate which could change over time, so be on the lookout for “variable rate” loan options.
+Remember that some refinancing options might offer a low upfront rate, which could change over time, so look for “variable rate” loan options.
 The rate you get may depend on the lending term – shorter terms usually have lower rates.

 This video offers a list of sites to refinance your student loans.